 I now set the climb to 5,500' and during the climb I made some turns using angles of both 45 degrees and 70 degrees just to see how the Comanche would handle here - again no problem the Comanche is very easy to fly and very forgiving when you have enough airspeed.
-Reaching 5,500' I levelled the wings and raised the nose 60 degrees upward and slowly the IAS decreased, I kept the clean configuration meaning gear and flaps up - I wanted here to see how the Comanche would react on a stall with gear and flaps up, straight-out heading and level wings.
-The result was as expected from a low wing aircraft, first a shake and cockpit rumble, then a wobbling aircraft and one wing to stall before the other throwing the Comanche into a spin.
-The spin was a very realistic experience but the Comanche could more or less do the recovery by itself - I could also hold the Comanche in the spin if I wanted to and now get more out of this thrilling experience.
+Reaching 5,500' I levelled the wings but raised the nose 60 degrees upward and slowly the IAS decreased, I kept the clean configuration meaning gear and flaps up - I wanted here to see how the Comanche would react on a clean, straight-out level wings stall.
+The result was as expected from a low wing aircraft, first a shake and cockpit rumble, a wobbling aircraft and one wing to stall before the other throwing the Comanche into a spin.
+The spin was a very realistic experience but the Comanche could more or less do the recovery by itself - I could also hold the Comanche in the spin and now get more out of this thrilling experience.